 As for the question of whether the atomic bombs should have been used at all, even with Hiroshima, that argument will go on and on, and provide lots of fodder for future historians to chew on and future journalists to exploit every August with retrospectives, superlatives, and debates.

 A final point about the conduct of the U.S. in the last days of WWII: it cannot be denied that a fair degree of racism had to have factored into the use of atomic weapons on Japan, or at the very least, softened the moral blow in doing so for some military planners.
-There are those who may try to deny that racism played any part in the U.S.'s decision to detonate nuclear bombs over Japan despite all the racist anti-Japanese cartoons of the day and racial epithets.
+There are those who may try to deny that racism played any part in the U.S.'s decision to detonate nuclear bombs over Japan despite all the racist anti-Japanese cartoons and socially accepted anti-Asian racial epithets swirling around at that time.
 This racism persisted and grew despite the exploits of Japanese-American soldiers who had fought valiantly in the U.S. army in Europe.
 The U.S. government itself didn't exactly have a great track record when it came to racism directed toward the Japanese either.
 This was a government that had removed approximately 110,000 Japanese Americans from their homes and forced them to live in internment camps for the duration of the war, for no other reason than they looked like the enemy.
 With these facts in mind, one has to wonder, would the United States have dropped an atomic bomb on Germans had they developed the bomb early enough to have used it on them?
-Probably not.
+It's an interesting question to ponder.

 No Lingering Radiation